Long Island Sound: Pollution

 Starting in the 1990s, Connecticut and federal United States Environmental Protection Agency (EPA) officials defined no-dumping areas in which commercial or recreational boat users were prohibited from releasing untreated sewage into the Sound near the coastline.
 In 2007 state and federal officials announced the ban had extended to the entire Connecticut coast and applied to both treated and untreated sewage.
 New Hampshire and Maine have similar bans, but Massachusetts, Maine and New York do not (all are within the contributing watersheds).
 From the 1990s to 2007, the number of pumping stations for boat sewage tripled to 90 at marinas up and down the coast.
 Violators may be charged with a state misdemeanor and face $250 fines, or a federal civil penalty, with fines of up to $2,000.

-To address the water quality problems, EPA created the Long Island Sound Study (LISS) to support development of a nitrogen total maximum daily load (TMDL) in 1992.
+To address the water quality problems, EPA created the Long Island Sound Study (LISS) in 1985, which led to LISS's Comprehensive Conservation and Management Plan (CCMP) to support development of a nitrogen total maximum daily load (TMDL) in 1994.
 The TMDL implements innovative strategies, including a nitrogen credit trading program for sewage treatment plants in Connecticut, and bubble permits for sewage treatment plants in New York.
 Results point to significant nitrogen reductions in Long Island Sound, and significant cost savings.
-By 1994, a plan to reduce nitrogen outputs of effluent into the Sound was agreed upon by the federal government and the states of New York and Connecticut.
+By 1998, a plan to reduce nitrogen outputs of effluent into the Sound was agreed upon by the federal government and the states of New York and Connecticut.
 The goal was to reduce the amount of nitrogen entering the Sound by 58.5 percent as of 2014.
-New York City agreed with New York state and Connecticut to reduce nitrogen levels in 1998, but backed off its commitment and was sued by the state.
+New York City agreed with New York state and Connecticut to reduce nitrogen levels in 2001, but backed off its commitment and was sued by the state.
 In early 2006, the city agreed to lower nitrogen outputs and was given until 2017 to meet its reduction goals.
 By 2007, $617 million had been spent in upgrading sewage treatment plants, with 39 out of 104 retrofitted with devices to remove nitrogen.

 According to the EPA National Estuary Program Coastal Protection Report for June 2007, the western part of the Sound was in the worst condition.
 The report gives a "fair" rating to water quality in the sound and poor marks to fish, bottom-feeders and sediment.
 High levels of PCBs were found in fish samples, and high concentrations of the pesticide DDT were found in sediment.
 Development resulting from population increases, past industrial pollution and stormwater runoff all contribute to the poor quality of the water, according to the report.